Isona/dirble/README.md

 # Example Uses

-Run against a website using the default dirble_wordlist.txt:
+Run against a website using the default dirble_wordlist.txt from the current directory:
 `dirble [address]`
+Run with a different wordlist and including .php and .html extensions:
+`dirble [address] -w example_wordlist.txt -X .php,.html`

 # Building from source